Heart symbol: Earliest use

 Giotto in his 1305 painting in the Scrovegni Chapel (Padua) shows an allegory of charity (caritas) handing her heart to Jesus Christ.
 This heart is also depicted in the pine cone shape based on anatomical descriptions of the day (still held "upside down").
 Giotto's painting exerted considerable influence on later painters, and the motive of Caritas offering a heart is shown by Taddeo Gaddi in Santa Croce, by Andrea Pisano on the bronze door of the south porch of the Florence Baptistery (c.
 1337), by Ambrogio Lorenzetti in the Palazzo Publico in Siena (c.
 1340) and by Andrea da Firenze in Santa Maria Novella in Florence (c.
 1365).
 The convention of showing the heart point upward switches in the late 14th century and becomes rare in the first half of the 15th century.

 The "scalloped" shape of the now-familiar heart symbol, with a dent in its base, arises in the early 14th century, at first only lightly dented, as in the miniatures in Francesco da Barberino's Documenti d'amore (before 1320).
 A slightly later example with a more pronounced dent is found in a manuscript from the Cistercian monastery in Brussels.
 The convention of showing a dent at the base of the heart thus spread at about the same time as the convention of showing the heart with its point downward.
 The modern indented red heart has been used on playing cards since the late 15th century.

 Various hypotheses attempted to connect the "heart shape" as it evolved in the Late Middle Ages with instances of the geometric shape in antiquity.
 Such theories are modern, proposed from the 1960s onward, and they remain speculative, as no continuity between the supposed ancient predecessors and the late medieval tradition can be shown.
-Specific suggestions include: the shape of the seed of the silphium plant, used in ancient times as an herbal contraceptive, and stylized depictions of features of the human female body, such as the female's breasts, buttocks, pubic mound, or spread vulva.
+Specific suggestions include: the shape of the seed of the silphium plant, used in ancient times as an herbal contraceptive, and stylized depictions of breasts, buttocks, the pubic mound, or spread vulva.